ajadmondal/The-LIttle-Bakery/README.md

 # The Little Bakery
-It is the frontend of a bakery site made with only CSS and HTML.
+Let's make a delicious website.
+It's the frontend of a bakery site made using CSS and HTML only.

 You can view the site on :
 https://ajadmondal.github.io/The-LIttle-Bakery/